 My grandfather had recently passed away, so the home was a bit quieter these days.
 The kids I grew up with in Uzuntarla had also moved to the city, and now most days were spent in bucolic solitude.

 Süheyla Teyze seemed most at ease when hosting.
 It would not matter when, who, or where, she could conjure up a table of food instantly and the sparkling conversation to go along with it.
 There always seemed to be a few “leftovers” lingering in the house even though those leftovers were complete courses of Georgian and Turkish cuisine.
 Picnics, as you can imagine, were sprawling affairs with thermoses full of astringent Turkish tea, ayran, cookies, cakes, sandwiches, and salads.
 When I last saw her in person, she had managed to bring a small selection of fresh fruit from Turkey aboard the plane and all the way to Chicago.
-On the ride back from the airport, she somehow managed to feed everyone in the car, including the driver — hospitality in full.
+On the ride back from the airport, she somehow managed to feed everyone in the car, including the driver — her hospitality never taking a break.

 That taxi ride was in 2019.
 Back in Uzuntarla in 2011, we were both bored.
 And she simply could not stand by and let me go un-hosted.
 After one of her delicious, full breakfasts — the kind that create their own gravitational pull in your stomach — we sat down to find a way out of this predicament.
 Without much thought or planning, we wended our way to İzmit’s bus station and headed to Bursa.